geosoft-as/jpwls/README.md

 These are defined by static MS/Excel spreadsheets.

-A dynamic version of the standard based on the JSON format is provided by GeoSoft and is availble in the [pwls](https://github.com/geosoft-as/pwls) repository.
+A dynamic version of the standard based on the JSON format is provided by GeoSoft and is available in the [pwls](https://github.com/geosoft-as/pwls) repository.

 The jpwls repository contains a Java implementation of this standard.